NOVARNISH

 AI chatbots22%5.0

+The pattern is clear.
 Marketers trust AI for optimization.
-They don't trust it for creation.
+Marketers do not trust AI for creation.
 Tools that augment human decisions consistently outscore tools that try to replace human work.
-Semrush, which leads the SEO tools category at 45% adoption, scores 7.0/10 for satisfaction -- a testament to the augmentation approach.
+Semrush, which leads the SEO tools category at 45% adoption, scores 7.0/10 for satisfaction — a testament to the augmentation approach.
+Ahrefs shows a similar pattern among our respondents, confirming the trend across the top keyword research tools.

-That's a KEY insight for anyone building or buying AI marketing tools right now.
+That is a key insight for anyone building or buying AI marketing tools right now.

 Which AI Marketing Tools Actually Deliver Measurable ROI?